TPMJS Documentation

 Tool not appearing in registry

-• Ensure you have tpmjs-tool in your keywords
+• Ensure you have tpmjs in your keywords

 • Verify your tpmjs field is valid JSON